 This created a great opportunity for the tourism industry: tourists are interested in feeding reindeer and learning more about the Sami culture, and Samis need money from tourists to pay for the land and food to feed their herds.
 It’s a really harmonious relationship actually.

 Being able to see the reindeer during the day with Zeme Tours meant we could capture great images of these beautiful creatures during daylight with fairy tale scenery behind them.
-We love that Zeme Tours give 10% of every booking to charity, which helps support the environment in positive ways.
+We love that Zeme Tours gives 10% of every booking to charity, which helps support the environment in positive ways.

 7. Snow Capped Buildings and the Deep Blue Sea